 Put Your Employee Engagement Data to Work in 5 Steps

-Editor’s note: Engagement surveys are a mainstay in the arsenal of HR tactics.
-However, in spite of numerous innovations in engagement tracking, such as tools that help companies measure engagement more easily and more often, the engagement process alone still can’t answer the question: “How does engagement actually affect workforce and business outcomes?”
-This article is back by popular demand to show how analytics plays a critical role in improving employee engagement and its impact on the business.
+Engagement surveys are a mainstay in the arsenal of HR tactics, but you don’t always get what you pay for.
+In spite of numerous innovations in engagement tracking, such as tools that help companies measure engagement more easily and more often, the engagement process alone still can’t answer the question: “How does employee engagement actually affect workforce and business outcomes?”
+Employee engagement analytics plays a critical role in improving employee engagement and its impact on the business.

 Consider this: Many years ago, a municipal organization I worked with in a previous role spent $150,000 on an employee engagement survey.
 The results were good and the report was nice to look at.
 But there was just one problem: nobody could do anything with the results!

 Engagement was not linked to other critical indicators such as performance ratings, resignations, promotions, or instability of managers.
 It was hard to delve into the WHY of problems and as a result, the HR team couldn’t get the buy-in needed to develop key programs.